dwarkeshsp/the-selfish-meme/src/routes/posts/2019-11-1-positive-negative-replication/document.md

 Perhaps the spread of the Protestant meme depended upon the violence between the aggrieved papacy and the fiesty heretics, where the actions of each provoked a response from the other.
 In the shadow of centuries of religious barbarism, the meme that sowed the motion feasted on the commotion.

 P.S.
-More germane to today's politics is something I came across online:
+More germane to today's politics is following insight I came across online:

 > No one needs neo-nazis like the woke left, and nobody needs the woke left like neo-nazis.
 > https://twitter.com/webdevMason/status/1190342188288237568